nallikaea/kottans-frontend/README.md

    ## Hooli-style Popup

    This is my soluchion of this task.
-Hopy U like 😊
+Hope U like 😊

   [Demo](https://nallikaea.github.io/html-css-popup/)